AnkitHMishra/mesa/docs/source/using_mesa/running.rst

 After looking at the previous inlist, your more pressing question may be "where did those options come from?" and "how do I find the options appropriate for my problem?".
-Your first stop should be the instrument papers, which discuss the most important flags.
+Your first step should be the instrument papers, which discuss the most important flags.

 The files that contain a description of all of the MESA options and